 ----4/9 SATURDAY, AFTERNOON, SHUJIN ACADEMY

-Shujin Academy was hailed all over Tokyo as one of the best schools to attend.
-Any who graduate from here was almost guaranteed an accepted college application.
-The teachers were highly acclaimed, and even an accomplished olympic medalist as the gym teacher, heading the national winning volleyball team.
-Or so they all say.
+Shujin Academy was hailed all over Tokyo as one of the best high schools to attend.
+Any who graduated from here was guaranteed an accepted college application.
+The teachers were highly acclaimed, and even an accomplished olympic medalist was hired as the gym teacher, heading the national winning volleyball team.
+Everything seemed perfect.

-Looking at the bruises and defeated demeanor of Mishima Yuuki from her seat, her wine colored eyes narrowed in suspicion and worry.
+Looking at the bruises and defeated demeanor of Mishima Yuuki from her seat, her wine colored eyes narrowed with suspicion and worry.
 Who gave him those bruises?
-Why did everyone on the volleyball team dread practice?
 Why did they have practice everyday?
+Why did everyone on the volleyball team seem to dread practice?

 'I don't remember the lesson, but it's all right.'
-She grimaced, fidgeting with her mechanical pencil.
+Airi grimaced, fidgeting with her mechanical pencil.
 'It's only the first week.
 More importantly, why hasn't any teacher done anything?'

 The bell rung, signalling the end of classes for the day.
 Most of the students as well as the teacher left the class, swarming the halls as they got ready to go home.

-Deciding to confront the situation, Airi stood up from her desk.
-Shouldering her bag, she walked up to her bruised classmate who didn't notice her approach, too distracted while packing his books away.
+Deciding to confront the situation, Airi stood up from her desk, straightening out her black blazer and plaid skirt.
+Shouldering her bag, she walked up to her bruised classmate who didn't notice her approach, too distracted with his head bowed submissively while packing his books away.

 "Mishima-kun?"
 She called out gently.

 "A-Ah yes, Kimisawa-senpai?"
 Mishima stammered quietly, fidgeting with his white turtleneck.
-He never wore the blazer.
+"Was there something you needed..?"

 She tucked a strand of rose colored hair behind her ear.
 "May I ask how your day was?
 You seemed rather depressed during the last class."